 Along the Central Coast, have a barefoot wedding in the sugar-fine sand of Carmel Beach.
 It helps that there are plenty of luxury accommodations, like the newly revamped Bernardus Lodge, where you can hold your reception.

 North of San Francisco, Golden Gate National Recreation Area and Point Reyes National Seashore offer incredible bay and ocean views in wild coastal settings.
 For elegance amidst all that natural beauty, try the handsome, half-timbered Pelican Inn at tucked-away Muir Beach, near Muir Woods.
-North on the coast, at Sonoma Coast State Park, find your dream site along a 17-mile-long string of remote beaches, with squawking gulls, sunning seals, and spouting whales standing in as ad-hoc wedding guests.
+North on the coast, at Sonoma Coast State Park, find your dream site along a 27-km-long string of remote beaches, with squawking gulls, sunning seals, and spouting whales standing in as ad-hoc wedding guests.

 Looking for a really unforgettable setting?
-Just south of Mendocino, Point Area Lighthouse makes an unforgettable backdrop as you say your vows, plus there are tidy housekeeping cottages on site in case you want to make a weekend of it.
+Just south of Mendocino, Point Area Lighthouse makes an unforgettable backdrop as you say your vows, plus there are tidy self-catering cottages on site in case you want to make a weekend of it.

 Professional Aussie foodies Hayden Quinn and Dan Churchill love food, travel and getting outdoors.
 So when the two chefs went on a Northern Califoria road trip together,...

 This ultra-mellow beach town has a decided split personality—and both sides are cool.
 First, there’s the woo-hoo family fun of the Santa Cruz Beach Boardwalk, a yesteryear...